YINI-lang/YINI-spec/YINI-Specification.md

 ### 13.2.
 Line Handling and Whitespace

-* Newline normalization is required:
+- Newline normalization is required:
   * Support all three forms: LF (`0x0A`), CRLF (`0x0D 0x0A`), and CR (`0x0D`.
-* Leading/trailing whitespaces (tabs or spaces):
+- Leading/trailing whitespaces (tabs or spaces):
   * Trim from section headers and keys.
-* Hyper Strings (H-Strings):
-  * Leading/trailing whitespaces (tabs or spaces) and newlines are trimmed.
-  * Inside a H-string, whitespaces (tabs or spaces) and newlines are normalized to one single space character.
-* Full-line and inline comments may follow key-value members or appear on separate lines.
+- Full-line and inline comments may follow key-value members or appear on separate lines.
-* Whitespace is permitted within lists, including across lines.
+- Whitespace is permitted within lists, including across lines.

 ### 13.3.
 Value and NULL Handling